BrandVV/flutterRelay/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+This are very helpful Pages that helped me find Inspiration or to fix problems with the app and I would like to aknowledge them.

 * [GitHub Pages](https://pages.github.com)
 * [Stack Overflow](stackoverflow.com)